Clarifai/old-docs/api-guide/walkthroughs/knn-face-classifier-workflow-walkthrough.md

-# KNN Face Classifier Workflow Walkthrough
+# Custom KNN Face Classifier Workflow

-Let's say you want to build a face recognition system that is able to differentiate between persons of whom you only have a few samples (per person).
+Let's say you want to build a face recognition system that is able to differentiate between persons of whom you only have a few samples \(per person\).
 Machine learning models generally require a large inputs dataset to be able to classify the inputs well.

 When a large dataset is the luxury you do not have, we recommend using our **KNN Classifier Model** which uses K nearest neighbor search and plurality voting amongst the nearest neighbors to classify new instances.
 It's recommended when you only have a small dataset like one input per concept.